Oil Spills and Seafood Fact Sheet

 How does OEHHA determine whether seafood should be consumed after an oil spill?

-If it is determined that fishing or shellfish harvesting takes place in the vicinity of a spill, OEHHA scientists use knowledge gained from chemical testing in seafood after previous oil spills to help determine whether harmful levels of chemicals are likely to build up in seafood after a spill.
-Factors that are taken into account include the:
+If it is determined that fishing or shellfish harvesting takes place in the vicinity of a spill, OEHHA scientists use information from on-scene CDFW Office of Spill Prevention and Response (OSPR) personnel, as well as knowledge gained from chemical testing in seafood after previous oil spills, to help determine whether harmful levels of chemicals are likely to build up in seafood after a spill.

-In some cases, the oil will break down quickly and the area does not need to be closed to fishing and shellfish harvesting, or only needs to be closed for a short time (less than 48 hours).
+In some cases, the oil may dissipate or be removed, and the area does not need to be closed to fishing and shellfish harvesting, or only needs to be closed for a short time.

 What are the chemicals of concern in seafood after an oil spill?